DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

 - Reordering a Filter (known as definition in the CLI)

+### From the Dashboard

+Targeting Rules can be updated on the dashboard anytime by changing the relevant input for the environment in question and click the `Save` button in the upper right-hand corner of the screen.

+**Reordering Targeting Rules**

+In these cases, you can very simply reorder any Targeting Rule by clicking the arrows on the side of the rule and moving it up or down.

+Saving this Feature will then cause the next evaluation of a variable for all users to respect the new targeting order (after the config has been updated for client-side SDKs).

 ---

 ## Deleting a Targeting Rule

-### From the Dashboard

-Select the trash can icon on the right-hand side of the relevant environemnt targeting rules to delete the rule and click `Save` to apply the changes.

 ### From the CLI